bb-io/Matecat/README.md

 ### Glossaries

 - **Import glossary**.
-You can optionally specify an existing Translation Memory (TM) key, and the TM will be updated with the provided glossary.
+Matecat doesn't support language codes without a country portion.
+If the glossary contains such languages, the most appropriate Matecat-supported language code is selected (e.g., _es-ES_ for the _es_ language code).
 Glossaries can only be imported as private TMs in Matecat.
 More details on glossary import specifics in Matecat can be found [here](https://guides.matecat.com/how-to-add-a-glossary).

 ## Missing features